jeffreykegler/old_kollos/notes/misc/strand.md

   + End the `Recursive-node-add()` function.
     Return `new-node` as its value.

-* If `predot` is not a nucleobase
+* If `predot` is *not* a nucleobase

     + For every `[pred, succ]` in `Links(yim)`

-      - In the previous step, note that `succ` is after all the reverse nucleobases, and therefore is after the split point and entirely inside the suffix parse.
+      - In the previous step, note that `succ` is must be after the reverse nucleobase;
+        therefore after the split point;
+        therefore entirely inside the suffix parse;
-        `Rule(succ)` will be a non-nucleotide rule.
+        and therefore `Rule(succ)` will be a non-nucleotide rule.

       - Let `link` be